awsdocs/aws-amplify-console-user-guide/doc_source/access-logs.md

 ## Access logs<a name="using-access-logs"></a>

-Amplify stores access logs for all of the apps you host in Amplify Console\.
+Amplify stores access logs for all of the apps you host in Amplify\.
 Access logs contain information about all requests that are made to your hosted apps\.
 You can retrieve these access logs for any two week window that you specify\.

 Use the following procedure to retrieve access logs\.

 **To view access logs**

-1. Sign in to the AWS Management Console and open the [Amplify Console](https://console.aws.amazon.com/amplify/)\.
+1. Sign in to the AWS Management Console and open the [Amplify console](https://console.aws.amazon.com/amplify/)\.

 1. Choose the app that you want to view access logs for\.